Add PDF functionality with Vue

 Next steps

-TypeScript with CDN installation
+TypeScript with the CDN installation

 Terminal window